Explore the forests at Wolfe’s Neck with a hike on our trails!

 Visitors are welcome to wander through our organic dairy barn and livestock education barn to see farming in action!

-Our Wishcamper Livestock Education Barn is home to sheep, goats, chickens and calves during the colder months, with the animals spending most of their time on pasture during in the summer.
-Both our barns are free and open to the public year-round from dawn till dusk.
+Our Wishcamper Livestock Education Barn is home to sheep, goats, chickens, and calves during the colder months, with the animals spending most of their time on pasture during in the summer.
+Both our barns are free and open to the public year-round from dawn to dusk.
 Click here to view a campus map.

 Wolfe’s Neck Center maintains an Education Garden near the Little River Farmhouse.
 The majority of our gardens are cared for and tended by our wonderful volunteers and Fruit and Vegetable apprentices.
 Adults can learn about our gardens through our instructional signs, while children can explore with their senses, sniffing sweet smells and counting the colors.